Multi-Dictionary Learning for Low Rank Sparse Coding: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:dictionary-learning-generalization-bound}}

 In this section, we prove Theorem~\ref{thm:dictionary-learning-generalization-bound}, which gives a generalization bound for two-way dictionary learning.
+Omitted proofs of auxiliary lemmas and propositions are in Section~\ref{sec:proofs-omitted-upper-bound}.

 Our sample complexity analysis generalizes the one in~\cite{JMLR:v12:vainsencher11a} (see also~\cite{TOITSampleComplexity}), which is for the case of a single dictionary, with real-valued vector signals.
 Our generalization proceeds by viewing our signal matrices as vectors in an appropriate space and dictionary pairs as linear operators on that space.

 To derive a sample complexity bound, we will derive what is known as a \emph{uniform convergence bound}.
-This is a high-probability bound on the \emph{generalization gap} function, defined as follows:

-The bound must hold regardless of the data-generating distribution $\Dist$.
+This is a high-probability bound on the \emph{generalization gap} function, defined as follows: $ \Psi(\X) := \sup_{h \in \Hyp} |R(h) - \hat{R}(h, \X)|. $ The bound must hold regardless of the data-generating distribution $\Dist$.
 Such a bound constitutes a \emph{generalization bound} for empirical risk minimization, which yields a sample complexity bound.